BenAmSchwitzen/Chess/README.md

   - the standard game
   - interactive animations and graphics
-  - sounds being adapted to the play
+  - sounds for each type of play
   - ability to rewatch previous moves